jamwalshah/surya_pg_dbda/module_5_BigDataTechnologies/BigDataTechnologies_Notes Surya/Day 15 - BigDataTechnologies.md

   1. Spark Core as the foundation for the platform
   2. Spark SQL for interactive queries
   3. Spark Streaming for real-time analytics
-  4. Spark MLib for machine learning
+  4. Spark MLlib for machine learning
   5. Spark GraphX for graph processing

   ![what-is-apache-spark.b3a3099296936df595d9a7d3610f1a77ff0749df](../content_BigDataTechnologies/what-is-apache-spark.b3a3099296936df595d9a7d3610f1a77ff0749df.png)